jaggzh/whisperpluck/README.md

 1. Activate venv: `. ~/venv/whisper/bin/activate`
 1. Install whisper stuff in venv:
     1. `pip install openai-whisper`
+    1. OR, you can use the versions I'm currently using, which I placed in `requirements-whisper.txt` (to just use the scripts or UI), and `server-flask/requirements-server.txt` (to run the server, which needs openai-whisper AND flask).

     1. `pip install flask` <--- used only if you want to run our server

 ## Usage without server (will work right away.. least hassle to get started)